mpage882/gradtracker/README.md

-# GradTracker - MS Edition (In Progress)
+# GradTracker - High School Edition

-This project is a web application that will allow Mississippi high school students to keep track of their credits and visually see their progress towards graduation.
+This project is a web application that allows high school students to keep track of their credits and visually see their progress towards graduation.